Title

 Biography

-Dr Dali ZHENG, professor of Fujian Key laboratory of Oral Diseases, School and Hospital of Stomatology, Fujian Medical University.
+Dr. Dali ZHENG, professor of Fujian Key laboratory of Oral Diseases, School and Hospital of Stomatology, Fujian Medical University.
 He received BSc degree in Biochemistry at Fudan University, graduated with MSc in Immunology at Fujian Medical University, and obtained PhD degree in Biochemistry and Molecular Biology at Shanghai Jiaotong University.
-He was a postdoctoral research fellow at University of Missouri (USA) and Washington University in St Louis (USA) from 2009 to 2013, and research associate at Moffitt Cancer Center and University of South Florida (USA) from September of 2013 to January of 2018.
-He won the title of “Distinguished Professor of Minjiang Scholarship” in 2018 and is serving as academic editor for Biomedical Reports, and Frontiers in Bioscience, reviewer for several international journals such as Ebiomedicine, Cancer Letters, Journal of Dental Research, BMC oral health and so on.
-He published more than 80 research papers in international journals including Nature Nanotechnology, IJOS, J Nanobiotechnology, Oncogene, JCI, and won First-class prize of Natural Science Award of Ministry of Education (4th authorship) in 2016 and Second-class prize of Scientific Innovation Award of Fujian Province (2nd authorship) in 2017.
+He was a postdoctoral research fellow at University of Missouri (USA) and Washington University in St Louis (USA) from 2009 to 2013, and research associate at Moffitt Cancer Center and University of South Florida (USA) from 2013 to 2017.
+He won the title of “Distinguished Professor of Minjiang Scholarship” in 2018 and is serving as academic editor for Scientific Reports, Biomedical Reports, and Frontiers in Bioscience, reviewer for several international journals such as Ebiomedicine, Cancer Letters, Journal of Dental Research and so on.
+He published more than 90 research papers in international journals including Nature Nanotechnology, IJOS, J Nanobiotechnology, Oncogene, and won First-class prize of Natural Science Award of Ministry of Education (4th authorship) in 2016 and Second-class prize of Scientific Innovation Award of Fujian Province (2nd authorship) in 2017.
 His research is mostly focused on the molecular biology of oral cancer and oral microenvironment.

 Title